 API Business Models

-APIs provide our company possibilities to improve, change or add to our current business models.
-APIs can provide a way to create an internal and/or external platform.
+APIs provide a way to improve, change or add to your current business models.
+APIs are important if your goal is to create an internal and/or external platform.
 APIs can also help cut costs by re-using and sharing resources or to create a network effect in your business model.

 Business model describes how our company (or a specific business unit) creates, delivers and captures value.